Spaghetti Tossed with Peas Onions and Pancetta

 We prefer to reheat leftovers in the microwave.
 If you don’t have one, you can easily toss leftovers in a skillet and on the stovetop, and reheat this dish on low heat, for a few minutes.

-The only thing needed is to serve it with more grated Parmigiano-Reggiano cheese at the table, and let everyone help themselves.ย
+I bet everyone will enjoy this dish, even your littlest, fussiest eaters will devour it.
+The only thing needed is to serve it with more grated Parmigiano-Reggiano cheese at the table, and let everyone help themselves.

-Perfect to serve for as an “easy dinner” and on meatless Mondays! ย
+And, of course, a glass of wine wouldn’t hurt either.
+It’s a dish that’s perfect to serve as an “easy dinner” and on meatless Mondays!

 This dish gives me great pleasure every time I serve it to my family, simply because I’m happy they’re eating vegetables with one of their favorite foods – and that is spaghetti!